 - Contests and activities involving the use of representatives or group leaders who are not sponsor organization employees, and who work directly with students, shall maintain an effective system of screening (inclusive of criminal background checks), selection, training, and supervision of those persons.

 - Sponsors of contests and activities requiring off-site participation shall provide adequate support services such as medical care or other program-related needs to all participants.
 The program sponsor shall have in place adequate comprehensive plans, including trained staff, for dealing with emergency/crisis situations that may occur.

 - Sponsoring organizations must provide for appropriate and adequate supervision for the duration of an event.
 Parents or guardians must have the ability to accompany middle level students, grades 5-8, at events requiring overnight stays.

 - Contests and activities should be held during non-school time.
 Those involving extensive or multiple day travel will be evaluated in terms of educational benefits to the students measured against the loss of instructional time.

 - Sponsoring organizations should provide the opportunity for students and school staff to participate in a post-program evaluation

-- Programs that engage in the sharing of student lists must obtain permission from parents and students 18 years of age or older before releasing student information.
+- Programs that engage in the sharing of student lists must obtain permission from parents of students under 18 and from students who are 18 years of age or older before releasing student information.